 You’ll often have to request it as people will forget.
 And they’ll have to fill it out based on the information you sent them in a form W9 when you started working together.
 This is your responsibility to send to them as a part of your onboarding process.

 Even if the client forgets or refuses to send you one, you MUST report the income that you’ve made from them.
 What they do with regard to reporting stuff to the IRS is their business, you want to make sure you’re doing things right on your end.

 I have a templated script I send clients each November and again in January.
-Get that, plus lots more information on how to organize yourself to pay taxes as an independent contractor in my freelancing course, The Escape Hatch.
+Get that, plus lots more information on how to organize yourself to pay taxes as an independent contractor here.

 How do I pay?
 Can I do this online/from anywhere in the world?

-Yes, the IRS does offer online service and you can send in your tax payment once you set up an online account.
-You can use debit, credit for your quarterly taxes but note that if you’re paying employment tax you can’t use a debit card.
+Yes, the IRS does offer an online service and you can send in your tax payment once you set up an online account.
+You can use debit or credit for your quarterly taxes but note that if you’re paying employment tax you can’t use a debit card.